-maintains the conveyance of overland flow predominantly unimpeded through the premises for any event up to and including the 1% AEP for the fully developed upstream catchment;
+a. maintains the conveyance of overland flow predominantly unimpeded through the premises for any event up to and including the 1% AEP for the fully developed upstream catchment; No example provided.

-b. does not concentrate, intensify or divert overland flow onto an upstream, downstream or surrounding property.
+does not concentrate, intensify or divert overland flow onto an upstream, downstream or surrounding property.

 Note - A report from a suitably qualified Registered Professional Engineer Queensland is required certifying that the development does not increase the potential for significant adverse impacts on an upstream, downstream or surrounding premises.

 Note - Reporting to be prepared in accordance with Planning scheme policy - Flood hazard, Coastal hazard and Overland flow.

-PO87 PO88 Development does not: a. directly, indirectly or cumulatively cause any increase in overland flow velocity or level; b. increase the potential for flood damage from overland flow either on the premises or other premises, public lands, watercourses, roads or infrastructure.
+Development does not:

+- a. directly, indirectly or cumulatively cause any increase in overland flow velocity or level: - increase the potential for flood damage from overland flow either on the premises or other premises, public lands, watercourses, roads or infrastructure.

 Note - Open concrete drains greater than 1m in width are not an acceptable outcome, nor are any other design options that may increase scouring.

-No example provided.
-PO88 PO89 Development ensures that public safety and the risk to the environment are not adversely affected by a detrimental impact of overland flow on a hazardous chemical located or stored on the premises.
-E88 E89 Development ensures that a hazardous chemical is not located or stored in an Overland flow path area.
+Development ensures that public safety and the risk to the environment are not adversely affected by a detrimental impact of overland flow on a hazardous chemical located or stored on the premises.

+Development ensures that a hazardous chemical is not located or stored in an Overland flow path area.

 Note - Refer to the Work Health and Safety Act 2011 and associated Regulation and Guidelines, the Environmental Protection Act 1994 and the relevant building assessment provisions under the Building Act 1975 for requirements related to the manufacture and storage of hazardous substances.

-PO89 PO90 Development which is not in a Rural zone ensures that overland flow is not conveyed from a road or public open space onto a private lot.
-E89 E90 Development which is not in a Rural zone ensures that an overland flow paths and drainage infrastructure is provided to convey overland flow from a road or public open space area away from a private lot.
+Development which is not in a Rural zone ensures that overland flow is not conveyed from a road or public open space onto a private lot.

+Development which is not in a Rural zone ensures that an overland flow paths and drainage infrastructure is provided to convey overland flow from a road or public open space area away from a private lot.

-PO90 PO91 E90.1 E91.1 Development ensures that inter-allotment drainage infrastructure, overland flow paths and open drains through private property cater for overland flows for a fully developed upstream catchment and are able to be easily maintained.
-Development ensures that roof and allotment drainage infrastructure is provided in accordance with the following relevant level as identified in QUDM: a.
-Urban area - Level III; b.
-Rural area - Level III; b.
-Rural area - N/A; c.
-Industrial area - Level V; d.
-Commercial area - Level V. Note - A report from a suitably qualified Registered Professional Engineer Queensland is required certifying that the development does not increase the potential for significant adverse impacts on an upstream, downstream or surrounding premises.
-Note - Reporting to be prepared in accordance with Planning scheme policy - Flood hazard, Coastal hazard and Overland flow Development ensures that inter-allotment drainage infrastructure is designed to accommodate any event up to and including the 1% AEP for the fully developed upstream catchment.
-P091 P092 No example provided.
-Development protects the conveyance of overland flow such that an easement for drainage purposes is provided over: a. a stormwater pipe if the nominal pipe diameter exceeds 300mm; an overland flow path where it crosses more than one premises; c. inter-allotment drainage infrastructure.
+Development ensures that inter-allotment drainage infrastructure, overland flow paths and open drains through private property cater for overland flows for a fully developed upstream catchment and are able to be easily maintained.

+Note - A report from a suitably qualified Registered Professional Engineer Queensland is required certifying that the development does not increase the potential for significant adverse impacts on an upstream, downstream or surrounding premises.

+Note - Reporting to be prepared in accordance with Planning scheme policy - Flood hazard, Coastal hazard and Overland flow

+Development ensures that roof and allotment drainage infrastructure is provided in accordance with the following relevant level as identified in QUDM:

+- a.
+Urban area Level III;

+- b.
+Rural area N/A;

+- c.
+Industrial area Level V;

+- d.
+Commercial area Level V.

+Development ensures that inter-allotment drainage infrastructure is designed to accommodate any event up to and including the 1% AEP for the fully developed upstream catchment.

+Development protects the conveyance of overland flow such that an easement for drainage purposes is provided over:

+- a. a stormwater pipe if the nominal pipe diameter exceeds 300mm; - b. an overland flow path where it crosses more than one premises; - c. inter-allotment drainage infrastructure.

 Note - Refer to Planning scheme policy - Integrated design for details and examples.

 Note - Stormwater Drainage easement dimensions are provided in accordance with Section 3.8.5 of QUDM.